-The County should require cross-access easements, shared drives, shared access and other techniques that optimize the function of the roadway network where frontage roads are not required.
+Strategy 5.01B(3): The County should require cross-access easements, shared drives, shared access and other techniques that optimize the function of the roadway network where frontage roads are not required.

-Hernando County encourages interconnectivity between land uses in order to assist with traffic impacts.
+Comments: Hernando County encourages interconnectivity between land uses in order to assist with traffic impacts.
 The petitioner is proposing a reverse service road system parallel to US Highway 98.
 However, the proposed reverse service road would be terminated at the proposed southern drainage retention pond and would not continue to the southern property line.
-The county Engineer has indicated a waiver to the frontage road requirement is not supported; however, an administrative design variance to the technical requirements would be supported.
+The county Engineer has indicated a waiver to the frontage road requirement the technical requirements would be supported.